-The Sportsman is proud to be supporting SportsAid athlete…
+The Sportsman Casino is proud to be supporting SportsAid athlete…

-Judo runs in the family for black belt Chloe (second right on the picture), 18, whose parents are both former international competitors and now coach the stars of the future at their Bishops Stortford club.
+Judo runs in the family for black belt Chloe Nunn, 19, whose parents are both former international competitors and now coach the stars of the future at their Bishops Stortford club.

-Chloe turned full-time athlete in summer 2018 when she moved into the British Judo Centre of Excellence at the University of Wolverhampton.
-Here she joins some of Great Britain’s most talented junior, Paralympic, and Olympic judoka in a world-class residential training environment.
+Chloe turned full-time athlete in summer 2018 when she moved into the British Judo Centre of Excellence at the University of Wolverhampton to join some of the country’s most talented junior, Paralympic, and Olympic judoka in a world-class residential training environment.
 She commutes daily to Coventry University where she is studying for a BSc in Sports Psychology.

 CAESARS AND SPORTSAID

-Chloe is just one of the inspirational young athletes being helped by Caesars Foundation, the charitable arm of Caesars Entertainment, to fulfil their potential and bring Olympic and Paralympic medals home to Britain.
+Chloe is just one of the inspirational young athletes being helped by Caesars Entertainment EMEA to fulfil their potential and bring Olympic and Paralympic medals home to Britain.

 Since 1976, SportsAid has helped many of nation's most successful sportsmen and women, including Chris Hoy, Mo Farah, Jessica Ennis-Hill, Ellie Simmonds and Bradley Wiggins.